zhaoren91/zhaoren91.github.io/_pages/service.md

 * Editor for research topic of <a href="https://www.frontiersin.org/research-topics/54868/intelligent-audition-technologies-for-personalized-healthcare" target="_blank">Intelligent Audition Technologies for Personalized Healthcare</a>, co-organised in Frontiers in Computer Science, Frontiers in Big Data, and Frontiers in Artificial Intelligence.

-* Guest editor for special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">"Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things"</a> on the IEEE Journal of Biomedical and Health Informatics.
+* Guest editor for special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things</a> on the IEEE Journal of Biomedical and Health Informatics.

 # Chairs
 * Session chair: Sensors, Wearables & IoT, EMBC, Orlando, FL, 2024.